exploratory-io/book/viz/category.md

 * Heatmap (X-Axis, Y-Axis, Repeat By)

+You can refer the [Exploratory v5.3 Released!](https://blog.exploratory.io/exploratory-v5-3-released-e3fbe3dd9910) for the overview of the Category feature.

 ## Creating Categories in General

-If you assign a numeric column, it automatically changes the function option to ‘As Category’ and divide into 5 groups by default.
+If you assign a numeric column, it automatically changes the function option to ‘As Category’ and divide values into 5 groups by default.
 The following example shows assigning a numeric column to X-Axis of a Boxplot chart.

 ![](images/category4.png)

-If you click the function dropdown menu, you can see ‘As Category’ option is assigned.
+You can see ‘As Category’ option is assigned.

 ![](images/category1.png)

-You can change this setting by clicking on the green text.
+You can open the property dialog by clicking on the green text.

 ![](images/category2.png)

-You can change the number of categories, say 10. then
+You can change the setting in the property dialog.
+The following example shows setting the number of categories to 10 from 5.

 ![](images/category3.png)

-## Creating a Category on Color
+## Creating a Category at Color

 If you assign a numeric column at Color, it divides the values into 5 groups by default as well as others.
 The difference is that the function option is set to "As Number".